akiryk/crossword/README.md

 Each cell tracks its own value and doesn't care about the value of other cells.
 When you click on a cell and enter a letter, say, "C", the cell calls its change handler, which uses `React.useState()` to keep track of the value: `setValue('C')`.

-The cell does need need access to some state that is higher in the tree.
+The cell _does_ need access to some global state - or, at least, state maintained higher in the tree.
 It needs to know whether the user is typing in a left/right direction or a top/down direction.

-#### Cell state
+This information is kept in

 #### Grid state